alttch/yedb/README.md

 - the key directory MUST be flushed as well

-- if "write\_modified\_only" parameter is set, the engine MUST make sure the key value is changed before writing any data to disk.
+- if "write\_modified\_only" parameter is set, the engine MUST make sure the key value is changed before writing any data to the disk.

 ### 3.2 Public database object variables

-The database object MUST have the following variables either as public or provide setters for them:
+The database object MUST have the following variables, defined either as public or provide setters for them:

 | Name                  | Type   | Default | Description                            |
 | --------------------- | ------ | ------- | -------------------------------------- |